This post on employee goal setting was originally published in May 2019 and updated with new facts and information in August 2023.

 - Managers will meet with their direct reports one-on-one at least once per week.

-- Managers will give feedback that is actionable, timely, and refrains from making value judgments.
+- Managers will give feedback that is actionable and timely and refrain from making value judgments.

 - The organization uses a Performance Management platform where every employee can set goals, provide progress updates, and see updates from their colleagues.